JonathanCasey/grand_trade_auto/docs/setup.md

 `logger.conf.default` has the recommended initial settings, though some details like the log file location should be set accordingly.

+The conf has one additional section named `[special tweaks]`.
+Any undesired option can be commented out / deleted, including the entire section.

-The conf has one additional section named `[cli arg level override]`.
-This allows the option for CLI invocation of the python module to provide an argument to override the log level of the root logger and for only the handlers specified in the comma-delimited `handler keys` in this section.
-The `handler keys` must match the handler key names used elsewhere in the file.
-Note that it is not perfect since it can only try to match the handler on some of the config parameters because the name is not stored (should be added in python 3.10 as indicated by
+The `cli arg level override handlers` key allows the option for CLI invocation of the python module to provide an argument to override the log level of the root logger and for only the handlers specified in that comma-delimited keyn.
+The handlers in `cli arg level override handlers` must match the handler key names used elsewhere in the file.
+Note that it is not perfect since it can only try to match the handler on some of the config parameters because the name is not stored (should be added in python 3.10 as indicated by [this commit](https://github.com/python/cpython/commit/b15100fe7def8580c78ed16f0bb4b72b2ae7af3f)).

-[this commit](https://github.com/python/cpython/commit/b15100fe7def8580c78ed16f0bb4b72b2ae7af3f)).
+There is also a `max stdout level` key in the `[special tweaks]` section.
+This can set the maximum level that will be routed to stdout; above which it will be routed to stderr (assuming this still conforms with the logger levels already set for those handlers).
+It requires at least 1 stdout StreamHandler and 1 stderr StreamHandler to be defined, but then will apply this filter to ALL stdout and stderr StreamHandlers.

 The logger provides another logger level of `disabled` to disable a logger -- no code will log to that level.
 The CLI arg override can specify any of these log